Parable of the Renegades

-A now satisfied Viola left the nurse's office immediately to go to the principal's office as was her original objective.
+With that, a now mostly satisfied Viola left the nurse's office to go to the principal's office as was her original objective.

 Now, Lucas was in a state of bliss.
-He let himself fall backward, his back up to his head landed just barely on the edge of the narrow side of the exam table while the part of his legs just below the knees continued to dangle loosely on the other side.
+He let himself fall backward, his back up to his head landed just barely on the edge of the narrow side of the exam table while his legs below the knees continued to dangle loosely on the other side.
 He was back in his own little world again, but his surroundings were now painted in vivid colors.
 In his fantasy, he was alone with Viola in a field of white gardenias.
-A gentle breeze bellowed as the two of them frolicked and then...
+A gentle breeze bellowed as the two of them frolicked and then--

 Right away, Lucas grabbed and dumped out the contents of the paper bag Viola left for him.
 It contained all the tools he needed in order to mend the injuries he sustained that morning.
-Some were already available from the nurse's office, but some had to be bought outside which was why Lucas lent some money to Viola.
+Some were already available from the nurse's office, but some had to be bought from a convenience store near the school, which was why Lucas had to lend some money to Viola.

-He removed all of his clothes, leaving himself with only a pair of boxers after making sure that no one had any intention of checking up on him from that point on.
+He removed all his clothes, leaving himself with only a pair of boxers after making sure that no one had any intention of checking up on him from that point on.
 Without most of his clothes on, the numerous fight wounds Lucas obtained laid themselves bare.
-Every limb and almost every part of his torso was riddled with numerous cuts, scrapes, and bruises no matter where you looked.
-The most prominent wound, however, was a straight diagonal gash that stretched from his right trapezius all the way to the left side of his lower back.
+Every limb and almost every part of his torso had numerous cuts, scrapes, and bruises no matter where he looked.
+The most prominent wound, however, was a straight diagonal gash that stretched from his right shoulder to the left side of his lower back.

 Clenching the rubber chew toy hard between his teeth, Lucas began the painstaking task of stitching every single one of his open wounds shut as they were far too deep for bandages to cover.

-He would have preferred to seek professional help, but unfortunately, the school nurse already had a preferential means of prioritization to do the easier tasks first.
+He would have preferred to seek professional help.
+Unfortunately, the closest hospital was in a part of town he refused to visit, and the school nurse already had a preferential means of prioritization to do the easier tasks first.
 She chose to cover the students beaten up by Lucas first because their injuries were far simpler to treat despite the fact that Lucas was the one with the greater need for medical attention.
-Lucas was normally the kind of person who was patient, but not treating his wounds before he dies of blood loss was something he couldn't wait around for.
-For once, he hoped that someone (the nurse) would get fired from her job soon and he had a legit reason to think so too.
+Lucas was normally the kind of person who was patient, but not treating his wounds before he could die of blood loss was something he couldn't wait around for.
+For once, he hoped someone (the nurse) would get fired from her job soon and he had a legit reason to think so.

 He started with the smallest cut he could find on his right arm.
-Lucas was left-handed so he naturally chose to do the delicate work with his dominant hand, but he also knew he would have to eventually delegate the work to his other hand.
+Lucas was left-handed, so he naturally chose to do the delicate work with his dominant hand, but he also knew he would have to eventually switch hands.

-For a moment he hesitated, but Lucas eventually jabbed the hooked needle into his skin, taking care to go for only the surface and not accidentally prick any muscle or bone.
+For a moment he hesitated, but Lucas managed to jab the hooked needle into his skin, taking care to go for only the surface and not accidentally prick any muscle or bone.

 It was better not to count how many more wounds needed stitches.
 Lucas just kept working and enduring the pain until he could finally seal the last wound shut.
-As he worked, the hands of the clock in the room managed to accomplish a number of revolutions.
+As he worked, the clock’s two hands managed to accomplish a number of revolutions.

-At one point, his eyelids felt heavy and he began to grow weary of the amount of time he was taking.
+At one point, his eyelids became heavy and he began to grow weary of the amount of time he was taking.
 Before he could accidentally fall asleep on the spot, Lucas dumped all the alcohol from the metal pan straight into the biggest gash on his back.
-Like someone was branding him with hot metal, the burning agony was more than enough to force him back awake, but the chew toy was starting to break from the crushing pressure of his teeth.
+Like someone was branding him with hot metal, the burning agony was more than enough to force him back awake.
+The chew toy was starting to break from the crushing pressure of his teeth.

 Working on that gash was the most difficult wound to stitch.
 With no mirrors to tell exactly where he should pierce the needle, Lucas had no choice but to rely on the stinging pain from his back to help him pinpoint its location.
 And to add to that, his hands had to work behind him, which only served to increase the difficulty.
 That gash alone was a long and painful process that made the other wounds feel like child's play.

-With a final snip from the pair of scissors, a perspiring Lucas released a triumphant sigh of relief as he cut off the black linen string for the last time, right after stitching the gash on his back to a close.
-All of his open wounds were now closed and the blood that once dirtied his skin had also been cleaned off with almost all of the toilet paper he had.
+With a final snip from the pair of scissors, a perspiring Lucas released a triumphant sigh of relief as he cut off the black linen string for the last time, right after stitching the gash on his back.
+All his open wounds were now closed, and the blood that once dirtied his skin had also been cleaned off with almost all of the toilet paper he had.
 However, his efforts didn't deserve much critical acclaim.
-The stitches were apparently done by an amateur, judging from the inconsistency in the gaps between the strings that pulled the skin back together, especially for the injuries on the back and the left arm.
+The stitches were apparently done by an amateur, judging from the inconsistency in the gaps between the strings that pulled the skin back together, especially for the injuries on his back and left arm.

-After putting his damaged clothes back on, Lucas packed away almost everything he used back into the paper bag.
-He didn't care that some of them could have been taken from the same school nurse's office he stayed in as he could use the remaining medical supplies for later on.
+After putting his damaged clothes back on, Lucas packed away almost everything he used into the paper bag.
+He didn't care that some of them could have been taken from the school nurse's office as the remaining medical supplies may have some use later on.

 Lucas looked at the clock.
-It was now quarter to 4, just fifteen more minutes before school ends for the day.
-Before leaving, he decided to leave the incompetent nurse with some parting words that buried themselves into her head once they entered her ears.
+It was now quarter to 4, just fifteen more minutes before school ended that day.
+Before leaving, he left the incompetent nurse with some parting words that buried themselves into her head once they entered her ears.

-"I hope the drama back there was worth it because you still have a bed to change once you're finished with the line outside your office."
+"I hope the drama back there was worth it because you still have a bed to change once you're finished with the line outside."

-Lucas closed the door behind him after leaving, to which the nurse sighed in relief, thinking she was finally rid of that troublesome student... only to shrill without looking behind her when she heard Lucas open the door half-way and poke his head back into the clinic.
+Lucas closed the door behind him after leaving, to which the nurse sighed in relief, thinking she was finally rid of that troublesome student... only to shrill when Lucas opened the door half-way and poked his head back into the clinic.

 "Thought the day would never come when someone finally decided to use his weapon not just for show, huh?
 I hope the next guy with injuries like mine gets better treatment."

-Standing outside the door to the clinic, Lucas saw how long the line of injured students currently was and started to question his words towards the school nurse.
+Standing outside the door to the clinic, Lucas saw how long the line of injured students currently was and started to question his words toward the school nurse.

 That was pretty harsh coming from me.
 She does have a lot to cover.
 Maybe I should go back in and apologize.

 Then again, that nurse refused or was reluctant to treat his injuries right away even though he was the first one to enter her office.
 Lucas was unsure of what would be the right thing to do so he decided for the time being that maybe he should at least not snitch on the nurse's lack of professionalism.
-The age gap between her and the students she was treating didn't seem very wide so she's probably young and still has room to learn.
+The age gap between her and the students didn't seem very wide so she was probably young and still had some room to learn.
 Maybe after some time, he could see her in a new light if she took his words to heart and maybe he would be ready to accept an apology from her if she were to give him one.

-"Please, I've been waiting here for quite a while now."
+"Please, I've been waiting here for a while now."

 "Since the morning assembly ended.
-And whether you believe it or not, I skipped classes and lunch just to wait here!"
+And whether you believe me or not, I skipped classes and lunch just to wait here!"